 This is slower, but better than causing compiling errors.
 Plus, this functionality is not used that often, and takes a bit of time to complete.
 I don't think we would notice the lesser speed.

 Also now have a function that registers Excel automatically.
 Unfortunately, that has to complete before anything else can run.
 Perhaps I can try to run using eval("goRegisterExcel") but I don't think so.

-#9 Updated by Michael Lee over 12 years ago
+#9 Updated by Michael Lee almost 14 years ago

 updated code to not reference Excel.Objects and to call eval("function()") when something later down the line requires excel.
 I need to test that these functions barf correctly (ie with a message) instead of throwing compile errors when excel isn't available.

 I have also added a feature that turns off the excel library referencing if you want to (ie to move to new machine) and will do so before distributing the db.